 After breakfast, a transfer takes you back to San Francisco for onward travels.

 Bear in mind that this is a typical itinerary, and the actual activities, sites, and accommodations may vary due to season, special events, weather, or transportation schedules.
 We reserve the right to alter the itinerary since tour arrangements are made up to a year in advance, and unforeseen circumstances that mandate change may arise.
 Itinerary changes are made to improve the tour and your experience.
-If you are currently booked on a CW adventure, an itinerary has been sent to you for your exact departure date.
-Please call CW at 800.464.9255 if you have any questions about the exact itinerary or hotels selected for any of our tours.
+If you are currently booked on a Country Walkers adventure, an itinerary has been sent to you for your exact departure date.
+Please call Country Walkers at 800.464.9255 if you have any questions about the exact itinerary or hotels selected for any of our tours.

 J. Sailor, Florida, November 2013